tlabarta/gale-shapley-multilayer/README.md

 Calls the benchmark and runtime procedures.

 **benchmark:**
 For first part of the experiment, investigating efficiency and stability of extended Gale-Shapley algorithm.
 Defines the parameter n for which benchmarks of n drivers and passengers shall be created using the methods from utilities.py.
 Finally matches the benchmarks using matching.py and calculates performance indicators with methods from utilities.py.
 Exports the results as .csv.
+Below is more documentation regarding the benchmark experiment.

 **runtime:**
 For second part of the experiment, investigating runtime of extended Gale-Shapley for an increasing set of drivers and passengers.